yoggy/p5_sumaho/README.md

 =========

 p5_sumaho is simple remote display library for Processing.
-You can easily create an app prototype for the Android using Processing.
+You can easily create an app prototype for Android using Processing.

 ![system abstract](fig01.png)